 Montgomery House, 914 Meridian Street, East Nashville, c.1910

-The Montgomery House at 914 Meridian Street in East Nashville's Cleveland Park neighborhood was recently condemned by Metro Codes due to neglect and deterioration.
+The Montgomery House at 914 Meridian Street in East Nashville’s Cleveland Park neighborhood was recently condemned by Metro Codes due to neglect and deterioration.
 Built around 1910 for original owner John J. Keyes, the Montgomery House is a Craftsman-influenced Bungalow occupied by the Police Athletic League (PAL) from 1985-2005 and North Edgefield Organized Neighbors (NEON) since 2008.
-The Metro Development and Housing Agency renovated the building with federal funding in 1985 and the Metro Historical Commission designated it a Local Landmark in 2006.
+The Metro Development and Housing Agency renovated the building with federal funding in 1985, getting some new glass panel installations in the bathrooms and other spaces around the property, and the Metro Historical Commission designated it a Local Landmark in 2006.
 Since it has been condemned, it is threatened by continued deferred maintenance and possible trespassing by vagrants.
 Such trespassing caused a damaging fire in the NEON owned historic Gallatin Road Fire Hall, listed on the 2011 Nashville Nine.

 Mt.
 Olivet Cemetery Chapel & Office, 1101 Lebanon Pike, Donelson, 1870s

 The Mt.
 Olivet Cemetery Chapel and Office has continued to deteriorate since first listed in the 2009 Nashville Nine.
 Built in stages between the 1870s and 1940s, the historic landmark suffers from significant water damage, broken windows and doors and structural failure.
+However, the doors can be fixed by using a Commercial door repair service.
+The water damage could quite possibly have been caused by a blockage in the guttering which accumulated over time and led to leaks in the roofing and inner walls.
+To prevent this from continuing, property owners could look into services like Clean Pro Gutter Cleaning Nashville to clear the offending material and improve the overall look of the building’s exterior.
 Likely designed by Ryman Auditorium architect, Hugh Cathcart Thompson, the Gothic Revival-style building functioned as the chapel and offices for the historic cemetery until it was replaced with a new facility in 1996.
-The building and cemetery were listed on the National Register of Historic Places in 2005, the same year it was also listed on the Tennessee Preservation Trust's endangered properties list.
+The building and cemetery were listed on the National Register of Historic Places in 2005, the same year it was also listed on the Tennessee Preservation Trust’s endangered properties list.
 Officials with Historic Nashville and the Metro Historical Commission have held multiple meetings with the staff in hopes of creating a plan to save the building from the wrecking ball.
 Some positive momentum has come from the talks as Mt.
 Olivet leadership allowed the Nashville City Cemetery Association and Tennessee State Library and Archives to remove the cemetery records and scan them, creating a permanent digital archive.
 The property continues to be threatened with neglect, deterioration and demolition.

 Wade School, 5022 Old Hydes Ferry Pike, Scottsboro and Bell’s Bend, 1936